How to Build an Effective Email Management System Without Daily Stress

 Is Inbox Zero realistic?

-Yes, if you treat inbox as a processing tool.
+Yes, if you treat your inbox as a processing tool.

 Should I keep old emails?